ConnyFan123/ConnyFan123/README.md

 - Designed interactive Power BI dashboards to surface allocation, variance drivers, and historical patterns for cross-functional decision-making.
 - Used multi-year history to inform forecasting and annual planning.

-**PM-style takeaway:** dashboards aren’t “visuals”—they’re decision products.
+**Takeaway:** dashboards aren’t “visuals”—they’re decision products.
 I treated definitions, refresh cadence, and driver logic as part of the product.

 ---